Krummers/Intermezzo-Scripts/README.md

 2. Install 7zip (if not already) and add it to the path.
 This can be done by adding the location where 7zip is installed under Environment Variables > User Variables > Path > Edit > New.
 Save all screens once this is completed.

 Usage:
 1. Put your ISO/WBFS next to the script files.
+An optional patch2.tar can be added if you want to customise your build.
 2. Start "Intermezzo.py" and follow the instructions.